Kord-Extensions/kord-extensions/docs/docs/integrations/sentry.md

 bots, with full support for breadcrumbs in your commands and event handlers so you can tell Sentry exactly what went wrong.

+??? tip "Discord webhooks?"
+   Sentry does not support Discord webhooks out of the box - however, Discord does support Slack-format webhooks.
+As Slack requires current integrations to use OAuth, Sentry has hidden their legacy integration - but it can still be used.
+To find it, head to the settings for your project and append `/plugins/slack/` to the URL - for example, `https://sentry.io/settings/my-org/projects/bot/plugins/slack/`.
+The webhook URL should also have `/slack` appended, so it looks like this: `https://discordapp.com/api/webhooks/{ID}/{TOKEN}/slack`

 ## Setting up

 Kord Extensions ships with the Sentry library by default, but no logging integration - we recommend matching the